trustmaster/embook/processes/planning/realistic-goal-setting.md

 ## Setting realistic goals

 The main message of this post is: the goals have to be _realistic_.
-The question I ask my team every sprint planning is: _what can we realistically achieve in the next 2 weeks?_
+The question I ask my team every sprint planning is: _what can we realistically achieve in the next couple of weeks?_

 But how do you know what is realistic and what is not?